 Frequently asked questions

-Homeowners insurance is likely mandatory if you have financed your home and you are paying a mortgage.
-Your bank or mortgage lender will require you to have home insurance.
+State and federal laws do not require homeowners to purchase home insurance.
+However, if you finance a house, the lender will likely require you to carry homeowners insurance.
 If your home is paid off, you do not have to have home insurance.
-However, it is advisable to insure your home even if it is not mandatory — the cost of a homeowners policy is much lower than paying for the damage out of pocket, especially in a total loss situation.
+However, most insurance professionals recommend insuring your home even if it is not mandatory — the cost of a homeowners policy is typically much lower than paying for the damage out of pocket should a covered peril occur, especially in a total loss situation.